CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TwitAna/TA2.png)

-It is also interesting how the Tweets are Liked or Retweeted  through the time, which can be visualized in the following graph.
+<div style="text-align: justify"> It is also interesting how the Tweets are Liked or Retweeted  through the time, which can be visualized in the following graph.</div>

 ```python